Memoir that Reads Like Fiction: Fall Michelle Tea

 About the Instructor/Moderator

-Michelle Tea is the author of over twenty books, including the popular Modern Tarot and the recent Modern Magic.
-She is the recipient of honors from the Lambda Literary Foundation, PEN/America, the Rona Jaffe Foundation and the Guggenheim Foundation.
-She is the creator of the infamous Sister Spit tours, the international phenomenon Drag Queen Story Hour, and the queer indie publisher DOPAMINE Books.
+Michelle Tea is the author of many books, including the best selling Modern Tarot, the follow-up Modern Magic, and the recent novel, Little F. She is the recipient of honors from the Lambda Literary Association, the California Library Association, The Rona Jaffe Foundation and PEN/America.
+She is a 2021 Guggenheim Fellow, and the founding editor of DOPAMINE Books, among other literary interventions.